-We have been laboring in season and out of season to meet the We have been laboring in season and out or season to meet the extraordinary requirements that have come upon us, and the result is before you.
+We have been laboring in season and out of season to meet the we have been laboring in season and out of season to meet the extraordinary requirements that have come upon us, and the result is before you.
 We do not claim that this bill is perfect, but we do not know of a feature that it contains which in our judgment ought not to receive the approval of the House of Representatives and of the country.
 We have been, it is true, far more liberal with the requirements and estimates of the executive department than would ordinarily be the case. than would ordinarily be the case.

-Every member of experience knows how estimates are drawn, and what the usual course of legislation is in regard to the increased demands for expenditure, but we have recognized that we were preparing legislation under extraordinary conditions of the light of day public affairs; and this bill, which is now upon the desk of mem-bers, has not only responded to every legitimate requirement of my patriotism.
+Every member of experience knows how estimates are drawn, and what the usual course of legislation is in regard to the increased demands for expenditure, but we have recognized that we were preparing legislation under extraordinary conditions of this the light of day public affairs; and this bill, which is now upon the desk of members, has not only responded to every legitimate requirement of my patriotism.

-the executive department, but in many of its features has gone beyond it, as in the judgment of the committee was demanded by the exigencies of the situation.
+the executive department, but in many of its features has gone beyond it, as in the judgment of the committee was demanded by the exigencies of the situation

-I presume, Mr. Chairman, that most of the members have read the bill, as well as the report of the committee, and I shall be ex-ceedingly brief in the reference I make thereto.
+I presume, Mr. Chairman, that most of the members have read the bill, as well as the report of the committee, and I shall be exceedingly brief in the reference I make thereto.
 This bill carries an appropriation aggregating \$35,633,058.68.
-The amount appro-priated in the bill for the last fiscal year was \$31,918,626.55.
-The priated in the only for the last instal year was \$53,916,020,50.
+The amount appropriated in the bill for the last fiscal year was \$31,918,626.55.
 The estimate submitted by the Department for the coming fiscal year was \$33,128,234.19.
 The appropriations carried in this bill exceed the appropriations for the last fiscal year by \$3,764,432.13, and are \$2,554,824.49 over the estimates submitted by the Department.

 This increase extends all along the line.
-In the first place, we may properly mention the fact that we have again increased the enlisted force of the Navy.
-In the Annual Percent of the Scenator enlisted force of the Navy.
-In the Annual Report of the Secretary of the Navy, citing the report of the Chief of the Bureau of Navi-gation, who requested an increase of 1,500 in the enlisted force, the report of the Secretary stated that an increase of 1,000 would, in his judgment, meet the requirements of the service.
+In the first place, we may properly mention the fact that we have again increased the plated force of the News.
+In the Appreh of the Secondary enlisted force of the Navy.
+In the Annual Report of the Secretary of the Navy, citing the report of the Chief of the Bureau of Navigation, who requested an increase of 1,500 in the enlisted force, the report of the Secretary stated that an increase of 1,000 would, in his judgment, meet the requirements of the service.

 Since that time circumstances have changed.
+The demands

-The demands Since that time circumstances have changed.
-The demands upon the enlisted force have increased; and your committee, act-ing upon their own responsibility and their recognition of the situ-ation confronting us, have increased the enlisted force of the Navy by 2,000, adding 1,750 men and 250 apprentice boys.
+Since that time circumstances have changed.
+The demands upon the enlisted force have increased; and your committee, acting upon their own responsibility and their recognition of the situation confronting us, have increased the enlisted force of the Navy by 2,000, adding 1,750 men and 250 apprentice boys.

 Mr. CANNON.
 What is the total increase?

 Mr. BOUTELLE of Maine.
-I will state again that we have in-creased the total enlisted force of the Navy by 2,000.
-We have done this in view of the fact that for the first time in years it has been deemed essential to put into commission all of the vessels of been deemed essential to put into commission all of the vessels of our Navy; and, as is known by all, we have been purchasing addi-tional tomage abroad.
-So that the committee felt that it was not only their duty to meet the suggestion of the Secretary for a thou-sand more men, but to make additional provision for 1,000 beyond that to meet exigencies that have since arisen.
+I will state again that we have increased the total enlisted force of the Navy by 2,000.
+We have done this in view of the fact that for the first time in years it has been deemed essential to put into commission all of the vessels of been deemed essential to put into commission all of the vessels of our Navy; and, as is known by all, we have been purchasing additional tonnage abroad.
+So that the committee felt that it was not only their duty to meet the suggestion of the Secretary for a thousand more men, but to make additional provision for 1,000 beyond that to meet exigencies that have since arisen.